SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: SpatialNet

 \subsection{Narrow-band Block}

 As presented in Section \ref{sec_stft_domain}, narrow-band involves rich information for speech enhancement, and the narrow-band block is designed for learning such information.
 The narrow-band block processes each frequency independently, and all frequencies share the same network parameters.
 At one frequency, the frames dominated by different speakers (and non-speech signals) can be clustered based on their spatial vectors \cite{winter_map-based_2006,boeddecker_front-end_2018}.
-From the perspective of computing the similarity of vectors, spatial vector clustering shares a similar principle with the self-attention mechanism, which motivates us to employ self-attention in our narrow-band block.
+From the perspective of computing the similarity of vectors, spatial vector clustering shares a similar principle with the self-attention mechanism, which motivates us to employ self-attention in our narrow-band block. \addnote[attn spk track]{1}{In a similar spirit, the self-attention mechanism is also used in \cite{ochiai_MaskBasedNeuralBeamforming_2023} for measuring the similarity of the instantaneous spatial covariance matrix of different time frames.}

 Speech and noise signals are random processes, and the estimation of spatial features relies on the computation of signal statistics, such as the covariance matrix.
 This motivates us to use convolution layers to perform local smoothing/averaging operations for the computation of signal statistics.
 In addition, based on the CTF model shown in Eq.~\eqref{eq_CTF}, in narrow-band, the microphone signal is still a convolution between the source signal and CTF.
 Thus, it seems a natural choice to use convolutional layers along the time axis for modelling and processing reverberation.
 For example, the convolutional layers may imitate the inverse filtering process in the way of linear prediction \cite{yoshioka_GeneralizationMultiChannelLinear_2012, nakatani_UnifiedConvolutionalBeamformer_2019}.